 You can act as a seller yourself when launching a marketplace.
 Or better yet, you can launch a marketplace with the sole purpose of selling your own products or services and then attract similar sellers if your launch is successful.
 In the latter scenario, the goal is to attract enough buyer traffic to entice other sellers to join you.
 In the case of a service marketplace, you could yourself meet the needs of users in the first instance by offering your services.
 And why not “faker” several providers to start with…

-As you can see, the best way to start a marketplace depends on several factors including the type of marketplace you are building.
+As you can see, the best way to start a marketplace depends on several factors including the choice of the marketplace builder.
 Carefully analyze the types of goods or services your business will provide.
 Once you have determined this, we can help you realize your vision and bring your marketplace to life.

 Here is an interesting presentation to continue on this topic where Gilles Barbier from The Family talks about supply-driven, demand-driven or double-sided marketplaces depending on whether the easiest side to recruit is the supply side, demand side or both.
 Identifying which side is the most difficult to reach will condition your different marketing actions.